veloxy/opening-hours/README.md

 ## Installation

-You can install this library using composer, please note that it's still in development and may or may not change drastically before the first version is released.
+You can install this library using composer, note that it's still in development and may or may not change drastically before the first version is released.

 ```
 composer require sourcebox/opening-hours